helgoboss/helgobox/doc/user-guide.md

     which is (maybe unknowingly) configured to transmit absolute values.
   - **Button (momentary):** A control element that can be pressed and emits absolute values.
 It emits a > 0% value when pressing it and optionally a 0% value when releasing it.
 Examples: Damper pedal.
-    - Hint: There's no option "Button (toggle)" because ReaLearn can only take full control with momentary buttons.
-So make sure your controller buttons are in momentary mode!
-ReaLearn itself provides a toggle mode that is naturally more capable than your controller's built-in toggle mode.
   - **Encoder (relative type _x_):** A control element that emits relative values, usually an endless rotary encoder.
 The _x_ specifies _how_ the relative values are sent.
 This 1:1 corresponds to the relative modes in REAPER's built-in MIDI learn: